KULeuven-MICAS/snax-gemm/README.md

 ```

 ## Unit test
 This repository also contains some unit tests for each version of GEMM to do the numerical test.
 The unit tests are also written in Chisel.
-Firstly, the random input matrixes and random size configurations are generated.
-Then these matrixes and configurations are input into the GEMM accelerator.
-After the computation, the output result of the GEMM accelerator will be compared with the golden model.
+Firstly, random input matrices and random size configurations are generated.
+Then these matrices and configurations are fed into the GEMM accelerator.
+After the computation, the output result of the GEMM accelerator will be compared with the golden model in Scala.

 ## Quick Start
 Following this quick start to set up the Chsiel environment and run the unit test of the GEMM accelerator.